Small Dog Travel Guide: Flying, Driving and Staying Safe

 A small dog sliding around the back seat during a sudden stop is at high risk of injury.
 Crash-tested restraint options for small dogs include:

-- Sleepypod Clickit Sport — Crash-tested harness available in sizes for dogs as small as 12 pounds.
+- Sleepypod Clickit Sport Plus — Crash-tested harness available in sizes for dogs as small as 12 pounds.
 This is the best crash-tested option for small dogs.

 - Carrier secured with seatbelt — Place the carrier on the seat and thread the seatbelt through the carrier’s strap loops.
 Not crash-tested, but better than a loose carrier.